vivienroussez/autoTS/README.md

 It provides a function `getbestModel` which trains every available algorithm, and compares the predictions of each of them on the last observed year (or n last observations) with the actual data (which is excluded from the training data).
 The function `my.predictions` provides automatic prediction for the selected algorithms one year ahead of the last known date.
+Warnings :

-**Please note that ETS cannot handle time series of frequency higher than 24**
+- Please note that ETS cannot handle time series of frequency higher than 24
+- Forecasting more than one year ahead will de facto exclude the "short term" algorithm

 The `getbestModel` and `my.predictions` functions also allow the user to compute a **bagged** estimator, defined as the mean of all implemented algorithms